Mick Brown (musician): Tooth and Nail / T&N

 Brown is also a member of Tooth and Nail, a band that features classic-era Dokken members George Lynch and Jeff Pilson.
 Their debut album Slave to the Empire was released in October 2012.
 The band has also been renamed T&N.

 Brown also had a solo band called The Bourbon Ballet with lead singer Scott Hammons from the band Tunnel.

 Arrest

-On July 8, 2012, Brown was arrested in Bangor, Maine, after he reportedly stole a golf cart and drove it down a Bangor street drunk, after performing with Ted Nugent.
+On July 8, 2012, Brown was arrested in Bangor, Maine, after he reportedly stole a golf cart and drove it down a Bangor street drunk, after performing with Ted Nugent at the Bangor Waterfront Pavilion.
 He was charged with driving under the influence (DUI), reckless driving, theft, and assault.
 He was released on $4,000 bail and was due back in court on August 15, 2012.
 Having initially pleaded not guilty, on November 13 of that year he pleaded guilty to DUI with the other charges being dropped, was fined $1,000 and banned from driving for 90 days.